Vishal-140/Task-Management-Frontend/README.md

 - Secure authentication with OTP verification
 - Real-time task updates using a responsive UI
 - Fast and lightweight frontend built with Vite

+## Note

+The backend is deployed on Render's free service, so processing may be a little slow.